 What Is Intellectual Property?

-Intellectual property is, at its core, something that can be copied without taking away the “original.”
+Intellectual property is something that can be copied without taking away the “original.”
 Think about a pair of shoes: if someone took your shoes, you wouldn’t have them anymore.
 But if you created a photo or drawing and someone made a copy, you’d still retain your original.
 IP laws exist to give creators, inventors, and businesses the exclusive right to benefit from their creations for a certain period—essentially turning intangible creative output into “property” you can own, license, or sell.

 Patents